How to cook halloumi perfectly

 Step 3: Cook the first side of the halloumi

 After a minute or two, the halloumi will begin to release some liquid.
-Don’t flip the cheese just yet.
-Wait until the liquid has all been released, and any excess liquid has evaporated.
+Don’t flip the cheese just yet – wait until the liquid has all been released, and any excess liquid has evaporated.

 As you can see, a salty substance will be left in the pan, which will turn golden brown when all the liquid has gone.
 The colour of the residue in the pan pretty much corresponds to the colour of the underside of the halloumi, so once it’s golden, it’s time to flip!

 Step 4: Flip the halloumi

-When the underside is browned to your liking, flip each slice over, and repeat with the other side.
+When the underside of the halloumi is browned to your liking, flip each slice over, and repeat with the other side.